M1ha-Shvn/django-pg-bulk-update/README.md

     - 'union'
       This function combines ArrayField value with previous one, removing duplicates.
     - 'array_remove'
-      This function delete value from ArrayField field using array_remove PSQL Function.
+      This function deletes value from ArrayField field using array_remove PSQL Function.
     - You can define your own set function.
 See section below.

     Increment, union and concatenate functions concern NULL as default value.